KevinMarquette/PowershellWorkspace/README.md

     Will remove the printer port if the removed printer was the last one using it Will remove the driver only if the DriverInf is defined and the removed printer was the last one using it

-Modules should be copied into c:\program files\WindowsPowershell .\Make.ps1 does this on my machine

 Notes to self: